You may or may not have heard the term ‘buyer beware’ before, but do you know what it means?

 - Any dealings noted on the title which affect the land

-Real estate agents in Perth must have attached documents with the contract for sale.
-The buyer can obtain a copy of these important items from the agent at no charge which means that they will be able to see what’s included in their purchase, who owns it and if there are encumbrances registered on the Certificate of Title, without having to wait or spend money on this process.
+At Essence Conveyancing, we recommend asking for the relevant documents from your real estate agent.
+The buyer can obtain a copy of these important items from the agent at no charge which means that they will be able to see what’s included in their purchase, who owns it and if there is anything wrong without having to wait or spend money on this process.

 Our conveyancers review the contract’s terms and conditions to ensure there are no hidden clauses or disclosures, especially on the title.